-With ScheduleOnce’s native integration, you can ensure each Zoom session requires a dynamic password, different for each booking.
-The ScheduleOnce connector to Zoom creates the dynamic password automatically and adds it to your meetings and all conferencing information provided in notifications.
+With ScheduleOnce’s native integration, you can ensure each Zoom session requires a dynamic passcode, different for each booking.
+The ScheduleOnce connector to Zoom creates the dynamic passcode automatically and adds it to your meetings and all conferencing information provided in notifications.

 Using the waiting room

 If you're concerned for uninvited guests, be sure to select the waiting room feature.
 This allows you to authorize individuals before they’re able to access your meeting.
 Uninvited guests may have guessed your link or passcode, but they still won’t be able to join your session without your express permission.

 If you have many people joining, we recommend defining an additional co-host to watch the waiting room notifications and grant people access.